-A respected reproductive biologist and authority on uterine receptivity and placental development, Associate Professor Guiying Nie obtained her PhD from the University of Essex, UK.
+A respected reproductive biologist and authority on uterine receptivity and placental development, Professor Guiying Nie obtained her PhD from the University of Essex, UK.
 She then travelled to the United States where she completed postdoctoral training at the Brookhaven National Laboratory in New York.
 In 1995, she joined Prince Henry’s Institute, now Hudson Institute of Medical Research, and embarked on research in reproductive biology.
 Now a Fellow of the Society of Reproductive Biology, she remains fascinated by this exciting area of research.

-With a focus on the uterus and intrauterine environment for embryo implantation, placental development, and long-term health consequences, A/Prof Nie works closely with specialist clinicians to address key women’s health issues.
+With a focus on the uterus and intrauterine environment for embryo implantation, placental development, and long-term health consequences, Prof Nie works closely with specialist clinicians to address key women’s health issues.
 Her current research interests include uterine infertility and receptivity for embryo implantation, non-hormonal contraception, endometrial cancer, placental development and diseases of pregnancy, particularly pre-eclampsia.

-Associate Professor Nie’s research has resulted in over 100 peer-reviewed publications, the majority as first or senior author in top discipline-specific or high impact general journals.
+Prof Nie’s research has resulted in over 100 peer-reviewed publications, the majority as first or senior author in top discipline-specific or high impact general journals.
 A sought after speaker, she has presented her work at numerous national and international conferences and is regularly asked to review major national and international grants.
 She has also served on a number of editorial boards, including a current position on the Editorial Board of Reproductive Sciences.

-Wang, Y, Li, Y, Hyett, J, da Silva Costa, F, Nie, G. HtrA3 isoform-specific ELISAs for early detection of preeclampsia.
+Wang Y, Li Y, Hyett J, da Silva Costa F, Nie G (2016) HtrA3 isoform-specific ELISAs for early detection of preeclampsia.
 J Biomol Screen.
-2016 Dec 8.
-Epub ahead of print.
+DOI: pii: 1087057116682425.

-Chen Q, Wang Y, Zhao M, Hyett J, Costa FS, Nie G (2016).
-Serum levels of GDF15 are reduced in preeclampsia and the reduction is more profound in late-onset than early-onset cases.
-Cytokine 2016 May 9;83:226-230.
+Chen Q, Wang Y, Zhao M, Hyett J, Costa FS, Nie G (2016) Serum levels of GDF15 are reduced in preeclampsia and the reduction is more profound in late-onset than early-onset cases.
+Cytokine 83:226-230.

-Heng S, Paule SG, Li Y, Rombauts LJ, Vollenhoven B, Salamonsen LA and Nie G (2015).
-Post-translational removal of alpha-dystroglycan N-terminus by PC5/6 cleavage is important for uterine preparation for embryo implantation in women FASEB 29, 4011-4022.
+Heng S, Paule SG, Li Y, Rombauts LJ, Vollenhoven B, Salamonsen LA and Nie G (2015) Post-translational removal of alpha-dystroglycan N-terminus by PC5/6 cleavage is important for uterine preparation for embryo implantation in women FASEB 29:4011-4022.

-Teoh SS, Zhao M, Wang Y, Chen Q and Nie G (2015).
-Serum HtrA1 is differentially regulated between early-onset and late-onset preeclampsia.
+Teoh SS, Zhao M, Wang Y, Chen Q Nie G (2015) Serum HtrA1 is differentially regulated between early-onset and late-onset preeclampsia.
 Placenta 36:990-995.

-Singh H, Zhao M, Chen Qi, Wang Y, Li Y, Kaitu’u-Lino TJ, Tong S and Nie G (2015).
-Human HtrA4 expression is restricted to the placenta, is significantly up-regulated in early-onset preeclampsia, and high levels of HtrA4 cause endothelial dysfunction.
-JCEM 100, E936-E945.
+Singh H, Zhao M, Chen Qi, Wang Y, Li Y, Kaitu’u-Lino TJ, Tong S, Nie G (2015) Human HtrA4 expression is restricted to the placenta, is significantly up-regulated in early-onset preeclampsia, and high levels of HtrA4 cause endothelial dysfunction.
+JCEM 100:E936-E945.

-Heng S, DynonK, Li Y, Edgell T, Rombauts LJ; Vollenhoven B and Nie G (2015).
-Development of a high throughput assay for human proprotein convertase 5/6 for detecting uterine receptivity.
-Anal Biochem 475, 14-21.
+Heng S, DynonK, Li Y, Edgell T, Rombauts LJ, Vollenhoven B, Nie G (2015) Development of a high throughput assay for human proprotein convertase 5/6 for detecting uterine receptivity.
+Anal Biochem 475:14-21.